SiriusBYT/Flashcord/README.md

 [Instructions about anything and everything on Flashcord is available here.](https://github.com/SiriusBYT/flashcord/wiki)

 Flashcord is currently in Beta, expect lots of things to change and quickly!
-Next major version will be Flashcord Gamma, set to release in 2024.
+Next major version will be Flashcord Gamma, set to release in 2024 if everything goes according to plan.

 # 🛠️ Want to mod Flashcord?
 Check out the [Flashcord Module Template](https://github.com/SiriusBYT/Flashcord-Module-Template), if you want to install extensions of Flashcord then check out the [Flashcord Modules Store](https://sirio-network.com/flashcord/store)